BeastieNate5/Koubotto/README.md

 ```
 /add_event Meeting 1733504400
 ```
-This will create a named event on the calendar with a event ID.
+This will create a named event on the calendar with a generated event ID.
 The date must be in epoch format.
 You can use the following [converter](https://www.unixtimestamp.com) to convert human readable date to epoch time

 ### Removing Events `/remove_event <ID>`
 ```